grindery-io/grindery-utils/README.md

 const {cid} = await gStorage.ipfs(ipfsUrl).PaymentRequest.add(data);
 // "data" must include all required fields including the "signature"
-// Save the returned cid/hash to your local datastore and use it as the `meta.updateOf` value for updates
 ```

+**NOTE:**
+Save the returned cid/hash to your local datastore and use it as the `meta.updateOf` value for updates